gagibran/clean-architecture-repository-template/README.md

 `dotnet new cleanarchrepo -o <output-directory-name> -s <solution-name>`

-A project clean architecture project will be created with Swagger support and the unit of work pattern by default.
+A clean architecture project will be created without Swagger support and without the unit of work pattern by default.

 Note that the parameter `-s`, or `--solutionName` **is a required parameter**.

 Alternatively, run the command without the `-o` parameter in order to create the template outside of a containing output directory.

-In order to disabled these options, the following flags are available: `-e` or `--enableSwagger` and `-c` or `--configureUnitOfWork`.
+In order to change the default options, the following flags are available: `-e` or `--enableSwagger` and `-c` or `--configureUnitOfWork`.
 Example:

-`dotnet new cleanarchrepo -o <project-name> -e false -c false`
+`dotnet new cleanarchrepo -o <output-directory-name> -s <solution-name> -e true -c true`

 Use `dotnet new cleanarchrepo --help` to see the list of parameters and more information.